 You can add as many users who will be connected to your pptp server as you need by the above steps.

-Enable proxy-arp to WAN interface
+Step 3: Enabling proxy-arp to WAN interface

 - Click on Interface menu and double click on your WAN interface and choose ARP to proxy-arp.